ChaoxiongZhou/CoRD-DST/README.md

 # CoRD-DST
-The implement of CoRD-DST:Few-shot Dialogue State Tracking  via Context Ranking and Dynamic Contrastive Decoding.
+The implementation of CoRD-DST:Few-shot Dialogue State Tracking  via Context Ranking and Dynamic Contrastive Decoding.
 The code is comming soon.